trimox/angular-mdc-web/docs/developer.md

 cd /path/to/angular-mdc-web
 npm run start
 ```
-Open your browser to http://localhost:4000
+After your development server is running, open a browser to url: http://localhost:4000

 ## <a name="lint"></a> Linting / Testing
 ```